The Bosley Hair Transplant Procedure

-While the procedure itself takes up the better part of a day, it is performed on an out-patient basis.
+Hair transplantation surgery takes only one day to complete, and is performed on an out-patient basis.
 You'll arrive at Bosley and go home the same day.

-- Photos will be taken prior to the procedure to archive the extent of your hair loss pre-procedure and to identify the thinning hair areas to be treated.
+- Photos will be taken prior to the hair transplantation surgery to document the extent of your hair loss pre-procedure and to identify the thinning hair areas to be treated.
 You and your Bosley physician will then finalize the details of your procedure goals, using a surgical pen to indicate the treatment areas, hairline location and shape.